bcevoli/CevoliWatkinsRastle2020/README.md

 # What is semantic diversity and why does it facilitate visual word recognition?

-This repository contains data, materials and code for computing contextual representations and the semantic diversity metric from Cevoli, Watkins & Rastle (submitted).
+This repository contains data, materials and code for computing contextual representations and the semantic diversity metric from Cevoli, Watkins & Rastle.
 A pre-print of the manuscript submitted to the journal Behavior Research Methods is available on PsyArXiv.